InvadingOctopus/octopuskit/README.md

 ## Etcetera

-- This project may be referred to as "OctopusKit", "OK" or "OKIO" (for "OctopusKit by Invading Octopus") but "IOOK" sounds weird.
+- This project may be referred to as OctopusKit, "OK" or "OKIO" (for "OctopusKit by Invading Octopus") but "IOOK" sounds weird.

 - The naming is a combination of inspiration from companies like Rogue Amoeba, the .io domain, and the anime *Shinryaku!
 Ika Musume*.